Vocational Education and Training (VET), or Career and Technical Education (CTE), involves education and training

 Transition into a different career

 Students obtain diplomas or certificates after successfully completing vocational training in Australia.
-International students who complete a vocational education may search for a job or enrol in a university education program in Australia.
+International students who finish vocational education can explore job opportunities or enrol in a university education program in Australia.

 2. Different Qualifications and Courses